More and more millennials are changing marriage, signing prenups, and ultimately staying together longer than past generations. Want to know why?

 1. Millennials are fueling a declining divorce rate

 According to Hillary Hoffower at Business Insider, she reported, “millennials are driving what experts have estimated is a 24% decline in the US divorce rate since the 1980s, Hannah Smothers reported for Cosmopolitan”

 What's their secret?
 Many millennials fear breakups, so they are waiting for their perfect significant other instead of jumping headfirst into a marriage.
 They also are waiting to feel financially secure, before legally committing to their partner.

 2. Millennials are marrying at a later age

-Due to millennials taking more time to find the right partner and prioritize financial success is causing many millennials to marry later in life compared to previous generations
+Due to millennials taking more time to find the right partner and prioritize financial success is causing many millennials marry later in life compared to previous generations

 3. Millennials are cohabitating and even buying homes together before marriage

 Millennials are also buying homes together before getting engaged.
 This represents the generational shift that economic conditions are a higher priority than marriage.

 4. More millennials aren't marrying at all

 And some millennials aren't marrying at all!
 Many millennials are finding marriage less important.